8 Top Foods to Help Detox Your Body

 This pungent vegetable might be a bit overpowering for some people but including it in your diet will make a huge difference.
 Garlic contains strong antiviral, antiseptic and antibacterial properties.
 It stimulates the liver to produce enzymes that help to filter toxins from the digestive system.
 Eat garlic regularly and you will ward off the winter bugs, colds and flu.

-We don’t just mean your daily dose of Lyons or Barrie’s, although these are good too.
+We don’t just mean your daily dose of Lyons or Barry’s, although these are good too.
 Green tea, white tea and other varieties contain high levels of catechins which help to maximise liver function.
-Tea also helps with hydration so why not become a tea aficionado in 2016?
+Tea also helps with hydration, so why not become a tea aficionado?

 Highly prized in ancient China for its medicinal properties, ginger is probably best known for helping with nausea and morning sickness.
 Ginger has a calming effect on the digestive system so if your stomach is upset due to over-indulgence, add some to your daily diet to redress the balance.
 Ginger also helps to ward off colds.

-As well as including these foods in your diet, avoid alcohol, caffeine and sugar as much as possible.
+As well as including these foods in your diet; try to avoid alcohol, caffeine and sugar as much as possible.
 Eat plenty of fruit, veg and unprocessed foods for increased energy and better health.